 IIC Research & Programs

-Basic Research Programs: Answering Tough Questions
+Basic Research Programs: Transformative Science

 To improve the energy efficiency of catalytic reactions, researchers in PNNL’s Institute for Integrated Catalysis (IIC) design active sites for molecular and solid catalysts.
 These active sites enable catalysts to operate with higher selectivities and at lower temperatures and pressures.